microsoft/copilot-camp/src/extend-m365-copilot/path-e-lab01-declarative-copilot/geo-locator-lab-sample/README.md

 3. Copy file **.env.dev.sample** and paste in folder **env** and rename to `.env.dev`.
 Populate your tenant name for the `TENANT_NAME` value of the env file.
 Eg if you have a SharePoint site `https://XYZ.sharepoint.com/sites/contoso`, **XYZ** is the TENANT_NAME.
 4. Create a new Teams app by clicking `Provision` in the "Lifecycle" section.
 5. From the launch configuration dropdown, choose either `Preview in Copilot (Edge)` or `Preview in Copilot (Chrome)`.
-6. When the Copilot app loads in the browser, click the "…" menu and select "Copilot chats."
-Your declarative agent will appear in the right rail.
+6. When the Copilot app loads in the browser.
+Your declarative agent will appear in the right rail under "Extensions".
-7. Click on your declarative agent to customize the experience, showcasing its logo and name.
-8. Interact with your copilot by asking questions or issuing commands, and observe its responses based on the configurations.
+7. Interact with your agent and observe its responses based on the configurations.

 ## Template Contents